Gitatme123/MechaCar_Statistical_Analysis/README.md

 > Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

 The p value is very small, smaller than the .05 that shows significance.
+5.08e-08.
+Very small.

 > Is the slope of the linear model considered to be zero?
 Why or why not?